Bellavely/Facegram/README.md

 ## An example for running the program:

-< create_user Alice
+-< create_user Alice
-< create_user Bob
+-< create_user Bob
-< post_message Alice "Hello World!"
+-< post_message Alice "Hello World!"
-< like_message Alice 1
+-< like_message Alice 1
-< follow Bob Alice
+-< follow Bob Alice
-< view_feed Bob
+-< view_feed Bob
-Feed for Bob:
+-Feed for Bob:
 .1 Alice: Hello World!
 [1 like] [timestamp] [message_id]

 ## Requirements

 - The system uses core Java features without external libraries
 - Use deisign patterns: i used in my project:
-  *Command - for creating the command inputs inn my project *Factory - for deciding which command to use.
+  - Command - for creating the command inputs inn my project
+  - Factory - for deciding which command to use.
 - Use data structures : i used **HashMaps** for efficient retrieval of users and messages.